don-bski/perl-stuff/wled-tool-change-history.md

    - Added the 'i' command for changing the effect intensity (ix) of the specified segment.
    - The 's' and 'i' commands, without parameters, will show the sx and ix settings for all segments of the active preset.
    - Added the 'h' command to redisplay the initial audition mode data; WLED version, available presets, and command summary.
    - Changed the 'p' and 'd' command syntax.
 Parameters are now expected to be space separated.
-Multiple presets or durations remain comma seperated.
+Multiple presets or durations remain comma separated.
    - Reorganized the audition mode code for improved performance, readability, and error handling.
+   - Corrected some minor issues related to syntax checking of audition mode commands.
 2. Rewrote the help text (-h) for audition mode.
-Supported commands are individually detailed.
+Supported commands are now individually detailed.
-3. Corrected some minor issues related to syntax checking of audition mode commands.

 **11-13-2025 - wled-tool v1.5**
 1. The interactive preset audition mode (-i) has been enhanced.